Join us at the International Thermal Conductivity Conference (ITCC) and the International Thermal Expansion Symposium (ITES).

 Heat Transfer in Metals

 Matter with high kinetic energy will also have a high thermal conductivity.
 Thermal conductivity describes how efficiently a material can pass heat through it.
 It is defined by the rate of energy flow per unit area when compared to a temperature gradient.
-Most conductivity values are expressed in Watts per meter per degrees Kelvin W/m•K.
+Most conductivity values are expressed in Watts per meter per degree Kelvin W/m•K.

-Thermal conductivity explains why walking bare foot on a cold tile floor feels much cooler than walking on carpet even though both are at room temperature.
-Tile and rocks have a higher thermal conductivity than carpet and fabrics so they can transfer heat away from a foot at a much quicker rate making the tile appear cool to the touch.
+Thermal conductivity explains why walking barefoot on a cold tile floor feels much cooler than walking on carpet, even though both are at room temperature.
+Tile and rocks have a higher thermal conductivity than carpet and fabrics, so they can transfer heat away from a foot at a much quicker rate, making the tile appear cool to the touch.

-Metals such as copper, aluminum and silver are frequently used to make thermal appliances and tools.
-Copper pipes are wires are extremely popular to use within a home to transfer energy and heat quickly from one area to another.
-Aluminum has extremely similar thermal properties to copper and is often used as a cost-effective replacement to perform the same functions.
 Silver is one of the most widely used metals for thermal applications.
 Over 35% of all silver produced in the USA is manufactured for electronics or electrical uses.
-The demand for silver continues to grow as it is becoming a crucial component in the production of solar panels.
-Other highly thermally conductive materials such as diamonds also have many practical applications.
+The demand for silver continues to grow as it is becoming a crucial component in producing solar panels.
+Other highly thermally conductive materials, such as diamonds, also have many practical applications.
 Diamond powder is often used in electronics to transfer heat away from sensitive areas to protect them from overheating.

 Solar Panels